Handssoap/Fitness-App/doc/sprint0/process.md

 To decide on our project app, we created a poll in Discord, allowing each team member to vote on their preferred ideas.
 Based on the poll, we collectively decided to develop a fitness app.

 We made a list of 20 user stories, each representing a feature of our app.
-Using Discord's polling feature again, which allows for a maximum of 55 choices, we included all 20 user stories for our initial vote.
+Using Discord's polling feature again, we included all 20 user stories for our initial vote.
 The stories that received no votes were subsequently removed from the next poll.
 In the next poll, the stories that received 1 or less votes were removed.
 We repeated this voting process until we narrowed our list down to the final 6 user stories that we felt best represented our app’s functionality.

 In addition to polls, we held remote meetings using Discord voice calls.
 During these meetings, we delegated tasks among team members, ensuring that everyone was clear about their responsibilities and deadlines.